kbnts/cc/README.md

 > Returns - 204 No Content

-Tracking tools are transparent to end users so, I can defer the process of saving a record effectively making the `/items/` endpoint sql-less (if the user has an active cart assigned to the session)
+Tracking apps are transparent to end users so, I can defer the process of saving a record effectively making the `/items/` endpoint sql-less (if the user has an active cart assigned to the session)

 Data flow looks roughly like this: